EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 ## Main d.rymcg.tech Makefile

 There is a [Makefile](Makefile) in the root directory of d.rymcg.tech.
-Let's check out what it does using the help feature:
+This controls aspects of d.rymcg.tech as a whole.
+(Each subproject has its own Makefile that will be described in the next section.)
+Let's check out what the root Makefile does, using the help feature:

 ```
 $ cd ~/git/vendor/enigmacurry/d.rymcg.tech